 Type 1, or insulin-dependent diabetes mellitus (IDDM), is caused by the pancreas’s beta cells producing little to no insulin.
 This is usually a disease of genetics appearing in the young.

-The beta cells in the pancreas also release a second hormone, human islet amyloid polypeptide (hIAPP), that plays a role in diabetes through the buildup of plaque in the beta-cells.
-This plaque is very similar to that plaque found in Alzheimer’s patients’ brains in that it works to destroy the beta cells, thus regressing the amount of insulin the body can produce (this is opposite of what I said above per Type 2 diabetes, an example of how research doesn’t always link).
+The beta cells in the pancreas also release a second hormone, human islet amyloid polypeptide (hIAPP), that plays a role in diabetes through the buildup of plaque in the beta cells.
+This plaque is very similar to that plaque found in Alzheimer’s patients’ brains in that it works to destroy the beta cells, thus degrading the amount of insulin the body can produce (this is opposite of what I said above per Type 2 diabetes, an example of how research doesn’t always link).
 It has consistently been found in the pancreas of Type 2 diabetic cadavers.

 Why is Diabetes on the Rise?

 This is one way that diabetes comes at us.
 Generally, NAFLD will be found in those that are skinnier (Yes, you can be skinny and have Type 2 diabetes).
 Consumption of fructose on a large scale can lead to liver damage.
 The liver handles the large amounts of fructose similarly to how it handles alcohol, turning the fructose into fat and storing it.
 This, in turn, produces a similar cascade of problems much as consuming significant amounts of alcohol can (and all without the fun too).